Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-04.md

 1. Describe the Box Model
 1. Use the box model to create a box of any size
 1. Identify the properties that make up the box model
+1. Use Flex Box to arrange elements along an axis

 <!-- > -->